Incident Response Plan

 The Crash Card can be used as a reference tool for displaying the procedures to be used by staff at your service when responding to emergencies.
 It is not designed to be a replacement of your service’s detailed emergency plans and procedures, but a quick-reference tool that can be displayed prominently next to your exits as way to help support the staff at your service enact the appropriate emergency procedure.

-What are my notification requirements in the event of an emergency related incident?
+Notification requirements in the event of an emergency related incident

 When an emergency occurs, and especially when emergency services are called to respond, a service should: